vijeeshr/quickretro/README.md

 ## Note
-Do not use this in production.
+Use in production after vetting it.
 This example was created with the intent of learning Go.